syncfusion-content/fileformat-docs/File-Formats/Presentation/create-edit-connectors-in-powerpoint-slides-cs-vb-net.md

    Dim connectionSiteIndex As Integer = 4

-   'Reconnnect the end point of connector with triangle shape if its connection site count is greater than 4
+   'Reconnect the end point of connector with triangle shape if its connection site count is greater than 4

    If (connectionSiteIndex < triangle.ConnectionSiteCount) Then